stevenjlho/leetcode/solutions/110. Balanced Binary Tree/README.md

 ## Intuition

-To determine if a tree is height-balanced, we need to ensure that the difference in heights of the left and right subtrees of any node in the tree is not greater than 1.
+This solution is based on the principle of post-order traversal in a binary tree.
+We need to check the height of the left and right subtrees of every node, ensuring that the difference in heights is not more than one, which aligns with the definition of a balanced tree according to the problem statement.

 ## Approach

-1. Define a helper function getHeight that computes the height of a given node.
+1. Define a helper function `checkHeight` that computes the height of a given node.
+   - If the current node (`node`) is `null`, return `0`, indicating the height of an empty subtree is `0`.

-   - Use a recursive method to obtain the heights for both left and right children.
+   - Recursively calculate the height of the left subtree (`leftHeight`) and the height of the right subtree (`rightHeight`).
-   - If a subtree (either left or right) is found to be unbalanced, indicate this using a height value of `-1`.
-   - If the absolute difference between the heights of the left and right subtrees is greater than `1`, return `-1` to signal imbalance.
+   - If either the left or right subtree is unbalanced (indicated by `-1`), or the absolute difference between `leftHeight` and `rightHeight` is greater than `1`, the current tree is unbalanced.
+Return `-1` to propagate the unbalanced state up the recursive calls.
-   - If the subtree is balanced, determine its height by counting the current node (adding one) to the maximum height between its left and right subtrees.
+   - If the current subtree is balanced, calculate its height as `1` plus the maximum of `leftHeight` and `rightHeight`.

-2. valuate the tree's balance by computing the height of the root node using `getHeight`.
-3. If the height is `-1`, it indicates the tree is unbalanced; otherwise, it's balanced.
+2. If checkHeight returns -1, the tree is unbalanced, otherwise it's balanced

 ## Complexity